2002Bishwajeet/no_signal/README.md

 # NO Signal

-A functional replica of Signal(Chatting App) made using Flutter and Appwrite.
+A functional replica of [_Signal_](https://github.com/signalapp/Signal-Android) (chatting app) made using Flutter and Appwrite.
+To know more about it - how it was built and how it works, I have written some detailed blogs on it.
+Know more about it here: [Part 1](https://bishwajeet-parhi.medium.com/building-no-signal-app-using-flutter-and-appwrite-8b31358b5975) | [Part 2](https://bishwajeet-parhi.medium.com/building-no-signal-using-flutter-and-appwrite-part-2-565c5eb3b484).

 ## What is Appwrite?